 (RiverStone Health news release)

-RiverStone Health will offer these free, walk-in COVID-19 vaccination clinics this month:
+pharmacies.
+RiverStone Health will offer these free, walk-in community COVID-19 vaccination clinics for people age five and older:

 · Thursday, Jan.
 20, 11 a.m. – 1 p.m. at the Shrine Auditorium, 1125 Broadwater Ave.

 · Thursday, Jan.
 27, 10 a.m. – noon at Petro Theater, Montana State University Billings, 1500 University Dr.

 · Thursday, Jan.
 27, 1:30 – 3:30 p.m. at City College Tech Building, 3803 Central Ave.